gatherworkshops/robotics/_courses/workshop/welcome.md

       ## Install apple Driver

       Make sure to install this driver so your computer can talk to your mBot.
+      If your computer asks to restart then do it now

       [Download link](http://blog.sengotta.net/wp-content/uploads/2015/11/CH34x_Install.zip){: target="_blank"}